erilill/TV-MVP/README.md

-$T\times p$ data matrix, `initial_window` which is the initial holding window used for estimation, `rebal_period` which is the length of the rebalancing period to be used in the evaluation, `max_factors` used in the determination of the optimal number of factors, can be set to “daily”, “weekly”, and “monthly”, and is used for annualization of the results, `kernel_func`, and `rf` which denotes the risk free rate, this can be input either as a scalar or at $(T-initialwindow)\times 1)$ numerical vector.
+$T\times p$ data matrix, `initial_window` which is the initial holding window used for estimation, `rebal_period` which is the length of the rebalancing period to be used in the evaluation, `max_factors` used in the determination of the optimal number of factors, `return_type` can be set to “daily”, “weekly”, and “monthly”, and is used for annualization of the results, `kernel_func`, and `rf` which denotes the risk free rate, this can be input either as a scalar or at
+$(T-initialwindow)\times 1)$ numerical vector.
 The function outputs relevant metrics for evaluation of the performance of the portfolio such as cumulative excess returns, standard deviation, and Sharpe ratio.

 ``` r
 prediction <- predict_portfolio(returns = returns,